pmd/pmd/docs/pages/pmd/devdocs/pull_requests.md

     updating the release notes: `Update release notes, refs #123, fixes #issue-number`.
     This will automatically close the github issue." %}

+4. Now merge the pull request into the master branch:

+    ```
+    git checkout master
+    git merge --no-ff pr-123
+    ```

+    {%include note.html content="If there are merge conflicts, you'll need to deal with them here." %}

-4. Just to be sure, run complete build: `./mvnw clean verify`
+5. Run the complete build: `./mvnw clean verify`

     {% include note.html content="This will execute all the unit tests and the checkstyle tests.
 It ensures, that the complete project can be build and is functioning on top of the current master." %}

-5. If the build finished successful, switch back to the master branch and merge this temporary branch and push:
+6. If the build was successful, you are ready to push:

     ```
-    git checkout master
-    git merge --no-ff pr-123
     git push origin master
     ```